MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

   Setting the policy to Enabled or leaving it unset turns Renderer Code Integrity on.
-Setting the policy to Disabled has a detrimental effect on Google Chrome's security and stability as unknown and potentially hostile code can load inside Google Chrome's renderer processes.
-Only turn off the policy if there are compatibility issues with third-party software that must run inside Google Chrome's renderer processes.
+Setting the policy to Disabled has a detrimental effect on Microsoft Edge's security and stability as unknown and potentially hostile code can load inside Microsoft Edge's renderer processes.
+Only turn off the policy if there are compatibility issues with third-party software that must run inside Microsoft Edge's renderer processes.

   #### Supported features: